-- 3. [Who is related to] A relative of the public officer or employee, or [to] the spouse or domestic partner of the public officer or employee, by blood, adoption, marriage or domestic partnership within the third degree of consanguinity or affinity; - 4.
-[Who employs] The employer of the public officer or employee, the spouse or domestic partner of the public officer or employee or a member of the household of the public officer or employee; - 5.
-[With] A person with whom the public officer or employee has a substantial and continuing business relationship; or - 6.
-[With] A person with whom the public officer or employee has any other private commitment, interest or relationship that is substantially similar to a private commitment, interest or relationship described in subsections 1 to 5, inclusive. - Sec.
-19. NRS 281A.088 is hereby amended to read as follows: 281A.088 "Ethics complaint" means [a request for an opinion] an ethics complaint which is filed with the Commission or initiated by the Commission on its own motion pursuant to NRS 281A.710 regarding the propriety of the conduct of a public officer or employee under the statutory ethical standards. [set forth in this chapter.] - Sec.
-20. NRS 281A.135 is hereby amended to read as follows: 281A.135 1.
+- 1. [Who is the] The spouse or domestic partner of the public officer or employee; - 2.
+[Who is a] A member of the household of the public officer or employee; - 3.
+[Who is related to] A relative of the public officer or employee, or [to] the spouse or domestic partner of the public officer or employee, by blood, adoption, marriage or domestic partnership within the third degree of consanguinity or affinity; - 4.
+[Who employs] The employer of the public officer or employee, the spouse or domestic partner of the public officer or employee or a member of the household of the public officer or employee;

+- 5. [With] A person with whom the public officer or employee has a substantial and continuing business relationship; or - 6.
+[With] A person with whom the public officer or employee has any other private commitment, interest or relationship that is substantially similar to a private commitment, interest or relationship described in subsections 1 to 5, inclusive.

+Sec.
+17. NRS 281A.088 is hereby amended to read as follows: 281A.088 "Ethics complaint" means [a request for an opinion] an ethics complaint which is filed with the Commission or initiated by the Commission on its own motion pursuant to NRS 281A.710 regarding the propriety of the conduct of a public officer or employee under the statutory ethical standards. [set forth in this

+15 chapter.]

+- Sec.
+18. NRS 281A.135 is hereby amended to read as follows: 281A.135 1.
 "Opinion" means an opinion [rendered] issued by the Commission in accordance with the provisions of this chapter. - 2.
 The term includes, without limitation, the disposition of an ethics complaint by stipulation, agreed settlement, consent order or default as authorized by NRS 233B.121. - Sec.
-21. NRS 281A.161 is hereby amended to read as follows: 281A.161 "Request for an advisory opinion" means a request for an advisory opinion which is filed with the Commission pursuant to NRS 281A.675. [by a public officer or employee who is: - 1.
+19. NRS 281A.161 is hereby amended to read as follows: 281A.161 "Request for an advisory opinion" means a request for an advisory opinion which is filed with the Commission pursuant to NRS 281A.675. [by a public officer or employee who is: - 1.
 Seeking guidance on matters which directly relate to the propriety of his or her own past, present or future conduct as a public officer or employee under the statutory ethical standards set forth in this chapter; or - 2.
-Requesting relief pursuant to NRS 281A.410, 281A.430 or 281A.550.] - Sec.
-22. Keeping Willful Violations in Chapter Delete entire section
+Requesting relief pursuant to NRS 281A.410, 281A.430 or 281A.550.1 - Sec.
+20. NRS 281A.210 is hereby amended to read as follows: 281A.210 1.
+The Commission shall $\frac{1}{12}$: - (a) At] at its first meeting and annually thereafter elect a Chair and Vice Chair from among its members.